pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`resizable_window`

-This code defines a resizable Arcade window that displays coordinates and values along the x and y axes.
-The window will print its new size when resized and draw points and text labels along the axes.
+This code demonstrates how to create a resizable window using the Arcade library in Python.
+By setting `resizable=True` in the `__init__` method of the `MyGame` class, the window can be resized by the user.
+The `on_resize` method is automatically called when the window is resized, allowing you to adjust the content or layout based on the new dimensions.
+In this example, the method prints the new width and height of the window, showing how you can dynamically respond to changes in the window size.

 sections_demo_1.py
 ------------------